Reconstructing Sepsis Trajectories from Clinical Case Reports using LLMs: the Textual Time Series Corpus for Sepsis: Introduction

 At present, the (semi-)public critical care repositories at the research frontier contain high resolution structured signals and low resolution textual signals.
 While several concerted efforts have focused on extracting temporal information, they have largely focused on temporal relations between clinical concepts \citep{sun2013evaluating} rather than on event timing.
 Those that have focused on timing \citep{leeuwenberg2020towards,frattallone2024using} used excerpted summaries and relatively small sample sizes.

-In order to train sepsis models that can consider sources of information references in free-text and that have fine time-granularity, we seek to generate larger samples of textual time series.
-To do so, we introduce a novel Sepsis-3 textual time series corpus from the Pubmed Open Access (PMOA) Subset.
-We adopt the LLM-as-annotator approach, evaluating its ability to extract clinical findings and its ability to accurately associate them with timestamps.
-We augment existing clinical annotations with our own on PMOA, and contrast LLM annotations with our own and that of Frattallone et al. \citeyearpar{frattallone2024using}.
-To provide checks on their performance at scale, we consider a larger subsample for inter-LLM annotator agreement, and show the performance levels across several model sizes, which provides valuable context for cost-based analyses.
-Finally, these assessments provide evidence of the quality of the LLM annotations and our pipeline, which are then applied to generate the textual time series corpus for sepsis (T2S2).
+In order to train sepsis models that can incorporate information referenced in free text with finer temporal granularity, we seek to generate larger samples of textual time series.
+To do so, we introduce a novel Sepsis-3 textual time series corpus from the PubMed Open Access (PMOA) Subset.
+We adopt an LLM-as-annotator approach, evaluating both the ability of models to extract clinical findings and their ability to associate those findings with timestamps.
+We augment existing clinical annotations with our own PMOA annotations and contrast LLM annotations with both our clinician annotations and the annotations of \cite{frattallone2024using}.
+Because the corpus is automatically generated beyond the manually annotated subset, we validate it through a multi-layer framework: clinician-annotated gold-standard evaluation on \texttt{sepsis-40}, clinician--clinician agreement, bootstrap uncertainty quantification, bronze-standard proxy-reference evaluation on \texttt{sepsis-100}, direct hallucination auditing, multi-pass self-consistency, and full-corpus cross-model agreement.
+These assessments provide evidence for the quality and limitations of the LLM annotations and support the use of T2S2 as a retrospective research resource for temporal modeling of sepsis trajectories.

 \begin{sloppypar}